Originally published on November 27, 2019, updated February 12, 2021

 Despite its intentions, this method, too, is not foolproof.
 You can’t always predict what will happen based on what did happen previously.
 However, when it comes time to order more stock, you have to start somewhere, and proven data is always better than guesswork.

-If all this pre-planning and number-crunching is too much, you can always use inventory management software to do the heavy lifting for you.
-By analyzing your personal sales data, software handles quantitative inventory forecasting the way it’s supposed to be handled: mechanically, and with little room for human error.
 If you’re using FBA, software like eComEngine’s RestockPro gives you daily recommendations on reordering decisions so you always make the right choice at the right time.
 Considering that you can also manage all of your inventory and shipments from one central CMS, software like RestockPro handles the tedious tasks to give you the power and information you need to focus on the more important ones.

 Rather than focusing on a single way to reduce excess inventory, try them all.
 They’re not mutually exclusive, but rather complement each other.
-For example, quantitative inventory forecasting, whether done by hand or automated using RestockPro, can help you prevent excess inventory before it starts, while selling off your surplus through Amazon Outlet is a great safeguard in case some of the forecast predictions fall short.
+For example, quantitative inventory forecasting, whether done by hand or automated using RestockPro, can help you prevent excess inventory before it starts while selling off your surplus through Amazon Outlet is a great safeguard in case some of the forecast predictions fall short.

 It’s also important to stay involved yourself.
 Even if you’re using software for forecasting, it still won’t account for any future campaigns or deals you may have planned.
 Keep an eye on your stock levels for the best results.

-Originally published on November 27, 2019, updated February 12, 2021
+Originally published on November 27, 2019, updated August 15, 2024

 This post is accurate as of the date of publication.
 Some features and information may have changed due to product updates or Amazon policy changes.